What's been going on since May 2019?

 Heading into 2020, I planned a baseball spring training trip to Arizona to see the Cleveland Indians with Mike Fry.
 Michelle was able to schedule some time to come down and join us for 5 days.
 Unfortunately, the Corona Virus outbreak caused shutdowns just two days before our flight out and all major sports activities were stopped.
 We got all our money refunded, but have been house bound since March 13.

-Kathy works from our home and was able to continued her job with no issues.
+Kathy works from our home and was able to continue her job with no issues.
 My last day of volunteering was March 11, and I have not been able to return to the OVH since then.

 Kathy was able to fly out to visit Michelle in Washington for Easter, but Michelle was unable to return to Ohio with her as planned.
 The Army was not allowing travel until May 11.